Telling Lies (video game): Plot

 In 2019, Karen Douglas, a former FBI agent, accesses a USB drive on her computer, watching the videos on it by searching them using keywords.

-They tell the story of David Smith, an FBI agent.
+They tell the story of David Smith (Logan Marshall-Green), an FBI agent.
 During 2017 and 2018, David was undercover, supervised by his handler Mike, working on a case code-named Green Dagger.
 Its goal was to investigate potential acts of terrorism by the environmental group "Green Storm", led by the activist Riordan.
 To infiltrate this group, David would start by infiltrating a smaller team, the "Organizing Group", which targeted the corporation Prosperen, due to its plans to build a pipeline which the activists believed would pollute the water source.
-David approached one of the group's members, Ava, and developed a romantic relationship with her, eventually being invited to the Organizing Group.
+David approached one of the group's members, Ava (Alexandra Shipp), and developed a romantic relationship with her, eventually being invited to the Organizing Group.

-The Organizing Group was led by 4 people: Eric, Chris, Peter, and Simon.
+The Organizing Group was led by 4 people: Eric, Wesley, Peter, and Simon.
 Simon was secretly a Black Kite agent providing information to the FBI, an arrangement David was unhappy with as he felt Simon was unprofessional.
 As David ingratiated himself with the group, he discovered that Peter had previously slept with Ava while she was underage, drugged her and filmed their relations.
 David attacks Peter, angering Ava and the FBI, and then uses a former contact named Harry to plant drugs on Peter, framing him.
 David grows increasingly unstable, and outs Simon as a Black Kite Spy.
 These actions and his growing closeness to Ava alarm Mike.
 David invites Riordan and the Organizing Group to a meeting on his boat, to discuss plans to disrupt movement on a key bridge vital for Prosperen's plans.
 While on the boat, Ava reveals that she is pregnant with David's child.

 A new Black Kite spy infiltrates Green Storm, and David coordinates with him to trap Riordan into getting involved in a direct attack on the bridge.
 The plan goes awry, and David discovers that Mike and Black Kite have decided to hold off on Green Storm, and arrest the Organizing Group.
 David protests, but fails to persuade Mike, who tells him to end his infiltration.
 The Organizing Group is then arrested, including Ava.
 David is angry at Mike, but Mike notes that David had been withholding information, including Ava's pregnancy.
 David tries to continue meeting with the Organizing Group, but Karen Douglas, his then-field supervisor, bursts in to provide him cover to leave.
 David is furious, but agrees to withdraw.
 Ava is heartbroken and outraged at David's disappearance.